 And that’s where balance bikes come in.
 Balance bikes are short two-wheel bicycles without pedals.
 Instead, they’re low to the ground and propelled entirely by your child’s feet.
 As your kid grows comfortable “walking” on a balance bike, they’ll naturally try to propel themselves into a glide.
 If they lose their balance while gliding, they can safely brake with their feet (instead of busting their ass), and repeat the process until they build a reliable sense of balance.

 Along with a sense of coordination, balance bikes teach kids how to properly turn a bicycle.
 Like a regular bike, balance bikes require kids to lean into turns, even if they’re just using the balance bike to waddle around.
 This is the total opposite experience that your kid will get with training wheels, which cannot lean.

-Strider ST-S4GN - 12 Sport Balance Bike, Ages 18 Months to 5 Years, Green
+Strider - 12 Sport Kids Balance Bike, No Pedal Training Bicycle, Lightweight Frame, Flat-Free Tires, For Toddlers and Children Ages 18 Months to 5 Years Old, Green

 Strider's 12-inch balance bike has an adjustable seat, adjustable handlebars, and grippy puncture-proof tires.
 It's affordable, durable, and sized for kids aged 2 to 5.

 What Should I Know Before Buying a Balance Bike?